Fun evening with entertainment and hospital announcement

+Don’t miss the community event on Thursday, Feb.
+21 at the Legion Building.

-Good things are happening in Potter County, and Avera Gettysburg Hospital is a big part of that.
+Avera Gettysburg Hospital is a big part of some good things coming to Potter County.

 “The Avera Gettysburg Hospital is a critical care facility that is vitally important to the people in the area,” said Robert Sheckler, Avera Gettysburg Hospital Administrator.
 “As we continue to advance and meet the changing health care needs of the people we serve, we want the health center and community to join us.”